 On April 14, 2023, Sandhills Farm Life’s 4th grade students showed their love of animals by participating in the Pet Responsibility Program’s Lesson #6 or Assembly.
 Several parents attended, as well as Principal Julie MacPherson and Guidance Counselor Rebecca Tyson.
 Students showed their knowledge of what they’d learned thru the five “I Can” statements and earned a surprise gift for answering correctly.

-The Pet Responsibility Committee’s mascot, Speuter, read a poem describing the life of a stray kitten and a happy ending after it was rescued.
+Speuter, the PRC mascot, was introduced and read a poem describing the life of a stray dog and a happy ending, after it was rescued.

-The Pet Responsibility Committee (PRC) looks forward to the Sandhills Farm Life students joining them in making life better for the pets of Moore County!
+The Pet Responsibility Committee (PRC) looks forward to the Sandhills Farm Life students joining them in making life better for the pets in Moore County!